Miss New York's Teen

-The Miss New York's Teen competition is a pageant that selects the representative for the US state of New York in Miss America's Teen pageant.
+The Miss New York's Teen competition is a pageant that selects the representative for the U.S. state of New York in the Miss America's Teen pageant.

-Erica Parks of New York City was crowned Miss New York's Teen 2024 on July 6, 2024, at Paramount Hudson Valley Theater in Peekskill, New York.
-She will compete for the title of Miss America's Teen 2025.
+Lucille Esler of Gloversville was crowned Miss New York's Teen on July 27, 2026, at the Cultural Arts Theater at Rockland Community College, in Suffern, New York.
+She competed for the title of Miss America's Teen 2027, and placed in the Top 11.
+She was also named a preliminary fitness award winner.

 Results summary

 The year in parentheses indicates year of Miss America's Outstanding Teen competition the award/placement was garnered.